isaacwen/Discord-Bots/Uno-Bot/README.md

 3. Run `pip install -r requirements.txt` from the Uno-Bot directory.
 4. In the Discord server that you would like this bot to run in, create two channels for the lobby and the game channel.
 5. Configure a new bot on Discord Developer Portal with all Gateway Intents enabled.
 Add the bot to the server with Administrator privileges.
 For help, see the [Discord documentation](https://discord.com/developers/docs/getting-started).
-6. Add all of the card pictures in
+6. Add all of the card pictures in the card-images directory as emojis in the server.
 7. Fill in the .env file with the corresponding information.
 See comments in .env file.
 8. Run bot.py.